Exploring the Nizwa Souq is one of the top things to do in Oman.

 Nizwa Tour

-If you don't want to drive, you can take join a day trip from Muscat covering Nizwa fort - Check out the Program
+If you don’t want to drive, you can take join a day trip from Muscat covering Nizwa fort – Check out options

 Visiting the Nizwa Souq Oman